Anita Kulcsár

 Anita Kulcsár (2 October 1976 – 19 January 2005) was a Hungarian handball player.
 She was voted IHF World Player of the Year in 2004 by the International Handball Federation.

 Life

-She began her handball career with Nyíregyházi Kölcsey and later played for Győri Audi ETO KC, Cornexi-Alcoa and Dunaferr NK.
+She began her handball career with Nyíregyházi Kölcsey and later played for Győri Graboplast ETO, Cornexi-Alcoa and Dunaferr NK.

 She died in a car accident on 19 January 2005, at the age of 28; according to the police report, she was driving from Sukoró to Dunaújváros for team practice when her car slid off the road and hit a tree.
 Since her death, the city of Dunaújváros organizes the Anita Kulcsár Memorial Tournament in her honor every year.